 - Travel Purse – For day trips around town, trains, etc. This will allow easy access to important items and keep them in view and safe.
-Megan has a Travelon which works cross body, has locking zippers, wire mesh lining, RFID pockets, and a cable in the strap to make picking, slashing or snatching more difficult.
+Megan has a Travelon which is cross body style, has locking zippers, wire mesh lining, RFID pockets, and a cable in the strap to make pick pocketing, slashing or snatching more difficult.

 - Hiking Boots – Sturdy waterproof mid-ankle boots for multi purpose use.
 They are primarily for hiking, trekking, and wet weather and will be worn while traveling between locations to save room in our backpacks.
 These may or may not be necessary depending on your locations and interests.